For0xLC/mpvLister/README.md

 # mpvLister
-A mpv lister plugin for TC
+A mpv lister plugin for TC(Total Commander)